-(Project Name) Outcome Tracker

-Long-Term Community Goal:
+(Project Name) Outcome Tracker Long-Term Community Goal:

-Current Con nmunity Cond lition:

-Project Goal :

 Objective:

-Outcome Indicator Means of Measurement Baseline Project Year 1 Project Year 2 End of Project 3-Yr Post
+Outcome Indicator Means of Measurement Baseline Project Year 1 Project Year 2 End of Project 3-Yr Post Outputs:

-Outputs: Outputs:

 The outcome tracker is a tool an applicant can utilize to clearly demonstrate the logical connections between these components.
 For this reason, it is important that this tool reflect your narrative and stated project approach.